deta/cloud-docs/docs/Lib.md

 import TabItem from '@theme/TabItem';

-The Deta Library provides methods which make it very simple to interact with any [Base you create]().
+The Deta Library provides methods which make it very simple to interact with any of your Bases.

 The Deta Library can be installed for both the Python and Node.js runtimes.